Blade Intelephense Bridge

 How it works

-For each open Blade file the extension maintains a hidden mirror — a .php file containing only the PHP regions of the template, with non-PHP areas blanked out so line and column positions stay identical.
+For each open Blade file the extension maintains a virtual PHP document — a projection of the template's PHP regions with non-PHP areas blanked out so line and column positions stay identical to the original Blade file.
+No position translation is ever needed.

 Commands